Case Management

 A period of time a household is approved to participate in SNAP. without a determination of eligibility for a new period.

-A review Filing a signed Application for Review via paper review form or through the self-service portal of the eligibility system for SNAP eligibility with the human service zone to determine continuing eligibility and establish a new review period. (for all households) is determining continued eligibility based on circumstances anticipated for the review period
+Filing a signed Application for Review via paper review form or through the self-service portal of the eligibility system for SNAP eligibility with the human service zone to determine continuing eligibility and establish a new review period. of the household’s circumstances is required to continue the Supplemental Nutrition Assistance Program (SNAP) benefits.
+The recertification (review) process includes filing an application

-Filing a signed Application for Assistance via paper application or through the self-service portal of the eligibility system to establish eligibility and assign a review period. for review.
+Filing a signed Application for Assistance via paper application or through the self-service portal of the eligibility system to establish eligibility and assign a review period., having an interview (if required), and providing required information.

 -